Editorial Standards

 Pro tip: build a one‑page “property profile” workpaper per asset, address at the top, type code, placed‑in‑service date, recovery period, useful links to leases, and a tie‑out to GL accounts.
 Reviews will fly when this is consistent.

-If you are an M‑3 filer, include column c “other information” codes for acquisitions, dispositions, basis changes, and similar transactions.
+Use column (c) “other information” codes A through I to flag acquisitions, dispositions, basis changes, and similar transactions – this column is standard on Form 8825 for all filers, not only Schedule M‑3 filers.
 This gives reviewers and owners context for gain or loss drivers without chasing separate notes.

 Step 2, report income with the new split lines